 Dental caps explained

-Our mouths naturally contain bacteria, which feed off of the sugars and starches in foods.
-If these foods are not cleaned from our teeth and gums consistently, sticky bacterial plaque builds up and hardens.
-The acids in plaque erode at your teeth from the outside in, working their way through the enamel.
+Our mouths naturally contain bacteria, which feed off the sugars and starches in foods.
+If these foods are not consistently cleaned from our teeth and gums, sticky bacterial plaque builds up and hardens.
+The acids in plaque erode your teeth from the outside in, working their way through the enamel.
 If allowed to progress, decay continues to the innermost part of the tooth.
 Tartar can also irritate the gums that support our teeth.

 Dr. Maxwell and the team at Crestwood Dental Group work with you and your family to prevent tooth decay, gum disease, and other conditions that can damage the health and beauty of your smile.
 Also known as dental crowns, caps may be used to restore teeth that are damaged in a variety of ways:

 - To resolve decay that cannot be treated sufficiently with a large filling

 - As the “finishing touch” following certain dental treatments aimed to “save” a natural tooth with deep decay